gomidi/midi/README.md

 This keeps packages and dependencies small, better testable and should result in a smaller memory footprint which should help smaller devices.

-For reading and writing of live and SMF MIDI data `io.Readers` are accepted as input and `io.Writers` as output.
+For reading and writing of cable and SMF MIDI data `io.Readers` are accepted as input and `io.Writers` as output.
 Furthermore there are common interfaces for live and SMF MIDI data handling: `midi.Reader` and `midi.Writer`.
 The typed MIDI messages used in each case are the same.

 To connect with MIDI libraries expecting and returning plain bytes, use the `midiio` subpackage.